da-advisors/gov-multi-monitor/README.md

 - `check_frequency`: How often to check, e.g. "1d", "4h", "30m" (required)
 - `tags`: List of tags for categorization
 - `expected_content`: String that should appear in valid content
+- `archived_content`: List of URLs to archived versions of the content (e.g., Wayback Machine snapshots)
 - `linked_urls`: List of related URLs to monitor, each with:
   - `url`: The linked URL to check
   - `name`: Display name for the linked URL